This North Indian chicken curry is a warming comforting dish that's easy to make, tastes delicious and is great for a homemade curry night!

 Alternatively you can freeze any leftovers or even just make this chicken curry as a freezer meal to eat later.
 You can freeze this curry for up to three months.
 Defrost in the fridge overnight before eating.
 Then reheat in the microwave or in a saucepan.

-Recipe for North Indian Chicken Curry
+North Indian Chicken Curry

 - 7 cloves